OpenBangla/OpenBangla-Keyboard/tools/make-pkgs/readme.md

 ## make-pkgs

 **make-pkgs** is a collection of bash scripts, intended to make the experience of compiling and generating iBus/fcitx OBK packages for various distros simpler and user-friendly.
-This is a tool primarily intended to be used by end users, with simple switches for operation.
+This tool is primarily intended to be used by end users, with simple switches for operation.

 **NOTE** : It is **HIGHLY** recommended you have [toolbx](https://containertoolbx.org/) (`toolbox` package) installed in your system, it is required for the `--toolbox` flag to function.